 At Spine Institute of North America, our team of specialists will carefully assess your condition to determine what the cause of your neck pain is.
 After we learn what the source of the pain is, we’ll work with you to provide conservative treatment options first and foremost.
 We believe it’s important to exhaust non-operative solutions before turning to surgical options.
 This strategy could include a combination of different therapies, such as:

 - Physical therapy

-However, if these methods fail to alleviate your pain, you’ll find that we excel at providing our patients with therapeutic injections to target pain.
+However, if these methods fail to alleviate your pain, you’ll find that we excel at providing our patients with injections to target pain.
 We also practice least invasive surgical procedures.
-Three pain management procedures we utilize in the specific treatment of neck pain include:
+Some pain management procedures we utilize in the specific treatment of neck pain include:

 Don’t settle for a life with neck pain.
 Turn to New Jersey’s Spine Institute of North America and our team members, who specialize in the treatment of painful symptoms.

 To make an appointment, click the button below.

 View Other Back Pain Conditions: